-Professor of International Finance and Commodities at Trinity, Brian Lucey, with a jointly written opinion piece published by The Conversation.
+Trinity’s Professor of International Finance and Commodities, Brian Lucey, contributes to a piece originally published by The Conversation.

 Experts from around the EU, including Trinity’s Etain Tannam, explain the priorities in member states for the next steps of the future EU-UK relationship

 An opinion editorial written by Assistant Professor in Economics, Andrea Guariso and published by The Conversation.

 An opinion editorial written by Assistant Professor in Conflict Resolution and Reconciliation, David Mitchell, and published by The Conversation.

 An opinion piece published by The Conversation explores who is behind the name of the pseudonymous Italian novelist Elena Ferrante.